What is Executive Coaching - and is it really for Education leaders?

 Now more than ever the pace of that change and the demands that it brings require those leaders to be the ones that students hope for and expect, and the ones the Governing Board and Trustees can rely on.
 The kind of resourced individuals who can make the institution continue to thrive and flourish.

-Coaching is not about finding a way to save poor performers, nor is it a substitute for managing.
+Leadership coaching is not about finding a way to save poor performers, nor is it a substitute for managing.
 Exploration of systemic mapping in coaching sessions reveals this to be true, and just one of many tools that professional coaches use to assist in exploration and guiding the coachee to self-discovery of actions.
 Coaching is not mentoring, that is giving you the answers, whereas your coach will help you discover answers for yourself.
 It is not therapy although you may have some 'aha' moments about yourself and your neuropsychological programming in terms of behaviours and thinking.

 Managers at all levels benefit hugely from coaching and find it very supportive to thinking, especially when going through a transition of role, or changes to organisational structure.
 Coaching can help you be the authentic and whole version of yourself in your professional life and not the version you assume people want you to be.